MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsTemplatePermissionPolicy.md

 # Get-CsTeamsTemplatePermissionPolicy

 ## SYNOPSIS
 Fetches the TeamsTemplatePermissionPolicy.
-This policy can be used to hide teams templates from users and groups.
+This policy can be used to hide Teams templates from users and groups.

 ## SYNTAX